projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    -  para-virtualized, requiring front-end drivers in the User VM to function.

--  **Pass-through device**: A device passed through to the User VM is fully accessible to the User VM without interception.
+-  **Passthrough device**: A device passed through to the User VM is fully accessible to the User VM without interception.
 However, interrupts are first handled by the hypervisor before being injected to the User VM.

--  **Mediated pass-through device**: A mediated pass-through device is a hybrid of the previous two approaches.
+-  **Mediated passthrough device**: A mediated passthrough device is a hybrid of the previous two approaches.
 Performance-critical resources (mostly data-plane related) are passed-through to the User VMs and others (mostly control-plane related) are emulated.